GoogleContainerTools/kpt-config-sync/docs/design-docs/01-explicit-only-namespace-strategy.md

 ### Objective

 * The configuration described above should be supported without resource fights or reconciliation errors
-* Users who depend on implicit namespaces without also declaring them explicitly should need ot make no changes to their configuration, and see the same behavior as today.
+* Users who depend on implicit namespaces without also declaring them explicitly should need to make no changes to their configuration, and see the same behavior as today.

 ## Design Overview